Clinical Fellow or Locum Doctor… Which Should you Choose?

 Which is best?

 It really does come down to personal choice and what your main priorities are.
 Try to talk to as many colleagues as you can about what they chose and how it worked out for them.
-You can also talk to our dedicated Junior Doctors Team who can guide you further and tell you all about the vast range of roles available, both Direct and Locum.
+You can also talk to our dedicated Resident Doctors Team who can guide you further and tell you all about the vast range of roles available, both Direct and Locum.

 ID Medical are a locum doctor agency who can assist you with finding your perfect role.
 Please get in touch and one of our team will get back to you straightaway.